KumaLoon/RestoreAll/README.md

 	- Because iTunes’ encode musics, this tool doesn’t back up Music perfectly, all the music are present but may have some musics that are missing names.
 - Note:
     - After restoring SMS and Photos, you have to do a manual reboot (shut down and boot)
-	- File verification system is not available in this version
 	- Offline mode will be available later. (hopefully)
 	- If SSH verification shows warning, check “~/.ssh/known_hosts”
-	- Storage Warning will be available soon.
-(Again, hopefully)
 	- Build-In update system will be available soon.
 	- This DOES back up and restore Cydia repos, but doesn’t add the sources to the Cydia 1.1.10 or above.
 Which means it does download everything from those repos but not listed in the Cydia.